A Human-in-the-loop Framework to Construct Context-aware Mathematical Notions of Outcome Fairness

-\hhl{In summary, our results showcase the thought-provoking and nuanced reasoning of our participants about desert and utility: Our participants took race and gender into account when determining a defendant's desert and utility.
+Overall, participants found our task thought-provoking and engaging.
+Our findings indeed showcases their complex reasoning about desert and utility: Our participants took race and gender into account when determining a defendant's desert and utility.
 For instance, if a defendant is female, participants generally consider her more deserving of a lenient sentencing outcome (compared to an identical male defendant).
-As another example, participants generally believe the utility of staying out of jail is higher for a young defendant (compared to an older but otherwise identical defendant).
+As another example, participants generally believed that the utility of staying out of jail is higher for a young defendant (compared to an older but otherwise identical defendant).
 These beliefs are aligned with the participants' perception of the social and economic consequences of sentencing decisions for female and young defendants, respectively (as reflected in their justifications).
-The insights offered by our experiment can have important implications for the formulation of algorithmic fairness in practice.}